Log In UI - Part 2

 Illustrates how to position UI components on pages using anchors and positioners.

-Log In UI - Part 2 is the second in a series of examples that build on each other to illustrate how to use Qt Design Studio to create a simple UI with some basic UI components, such as pages, buttons, and entry fields.
+Log In UI - Part 2 is the second in a series of tutorials that build on each other to illustrate how to use Qt Design Studio to create a simple UI with some basic UI components, such as pages, buttons, and entry fields.
 Part 2 describes how to position the UI components on pages to create a scalable UI.

 To ensure that the layout is responsive and all the UI elements stay in their proper places when you resize the UI on the desktop or on devices with different screen sizes, you will use anchors and positioners.